 The 85 GBW lakes are located in the Precambrian Missoula Group (pCm) which is a complex sedimentary and metamorphic mosaic of various parent material types including argillite, quartzite, limestone, shale, and sandstone.
-A key indicator of buffering capacity and therefore pH and chemical/biological stability in a lake is acid neutralizing capacity (ANC) which is similar to bicarbonate alkalinity in most lake systems (including the GBW) and is the sum of the base cations minus acid anions.
+A key indicator of buffering capacity and therefore pH and chemical/biological stability in a lake is acid neutralizing capacity (ANC), which is similar to bicarbonate alkalinity in most lake systems (including the GBW) and is the sum of the base cations minus acid anions.
 The Western Lake Survey data for East Tranquil lake, with the dominance of calcium carbonate in both cations and anions, confirm that this and most of the GBW lakes are calcium carbonate dominated systems.
 Lakes are generally considered sensitive to atmospheric induced acid deposition change if ANC is less than 50 ueq/L and highly sensitive if ANC is less than 25 ueq/L. All of the GBW lakes sampled in 1968 had ANC and alkalinities considerably greater than 50 ueq/L. Average GBW ANC and alkalinity of the sampled lakes was 1381 ueq/L which is very ample buffering to acid deposition induced acidification.
 In a review of all wilderness lakes in USFS R1 (Story, 1991) the Great Bear Wilderness has higher average alkalinity that any other USFS R1 Wilderness (Story, 1991).
 Lake chemistry is not an effective indicator of air pollution levels in the GBW since visibility would be severely degraded before lake acidification became a problem.
 No additional lake monitoring in the GBW is recommended.